 To know me is to know that I baby my hair.
 Since growing it out during covid, I have become obsessed with finding and trying tons of hair accessories on the market searching for ways to style my hair without stressing the strands to keep the ends as healthy as possible.

-I have dozens of Kitsch products including their satin sleep bonnet, satin scrunchies and satin pillow cases.
+I have dozens of Kitsch products including their satin sleep bonnet, butterfly clips, satin scrunchies and satin pillow cases.
 They have ingenious products to help you style your hair that are so easy to use anyone can create a beautiful look.
 My absolute favorite lazy-girl hair style is their heatless curling set.
 If you haven’t tried this viral hack yet, consider this is your sign to give your hair a break from heat.

 This is the ultimate lazy girl way to curl your hair especially if like me you grew up using sponge curlers after your shower to wake up with ringlets in the morning.